 Turaga Lhikan's Heroic Sacrifice, and his last words to Vakama in Legends of Metru Nui.
 It's especially powerful when one remembers that Vakama had spent most of the movie doubting his ability to be a leader, questioning his visions, and blaming himself for Lhikan's capture.

 Turaga Lhikan: No. This is my lifetime's journey.
 Yours lies beyond.
 Trust your visions.
 I am proud to have called you "brother"...Toa Vakama.

-I liked it in "Web of Shadows" when Matau tried to reason with Vakama, how does he eventually snap him out of his Brain Washed And Crazy state?
+In "Web of Shadows", when Matau tried to reason with Vakama, how does he eventually snap him out of his Brainwashed and Crazy state?
 By jumping off a cliff knowing his brother would save him!

 Vakama: (Matau manages to grab onto the edge to avoid plummeting to his doom.)
 You are weak, brother.

 Matau: You're right, Vakama.
 I am weak...
 We all make mistakes, Vakama.
 That's what happens when you're brave enough to make decisions.
 I understand that now...
 (Vakama steps on his hand, trying to get force him to fall) Wait!
 I'm sorry.
 For doubting you.
 Our strength comes from our unity, Vakama.
 Which means... you can't be strong without us.

 The ending of Bionicle 3.
 Norik tells Vakama that the Matoran are now his responsiblity.
 Instead of reacting with crippling self doubt as he would have in Bionicle 2, he simply reacts with a "well how 'bout that?" smile to himself, neatly accenting the Character Development he's been through.